 The declining water use trends noted in the diversion application for RWU have continued.
-Per-person demand has fallen from 55 gallons per person per day in 2000 to 45 gallons per person per day in 2022 (Figure 1).
+Per-person demand has fallen from 51 gallons per person per day in 2002 to 39 gallons per person per day in 2023, as residential demand continues to slowly decrease (Figure 1).
 This has decreased from 2020-2021, which was impacted by the pandemic and the increase in time spent at home.
 Also, 2021 was a very dry year so more water was very likely used for lawn and garden irrigation purposes.
-The industrial decline has continued with demand falling from 9.1 million gallons per day in 2000 to 3.6 million gallons per day in 2022.
-This industrial decline seems to have stabilized.
+The industrial decline has stabilized with demand falling from 9.9 million gallons per day in 2002 to 3.6 million gallons per day in 2020, and now back to 4.2 million gallons per day in 2023.
 The expectation is that industrial use will increase with expansion in the Village of Mt Pleasant TID#5 area in the future, but this has not been the reality to date.
 There has been a recent trend of an increase in large multi-residential projects developing in the overall Racine area.